 White dwarfs have no longer the capacity to produce energy.
 They are however visible due to the heat they emit, in a constant way, that has been stocked for billions of years in the nucleus of the star, the place where nuclear reactions are produced.

 The destiny of most white dwarfs is to convert into black dwarfs.
 As I said, white dwarfs emit, in a constant rhythm, their heat out to space, for which, as time goes on, they cool down.
-This process is so long that it isn’t though any black dwarf in the universe to exist.
-It is calculated that to go from the category of white dwarf to black dwarf some hundreds of billions of years would need to pass.
+This process is so long that it isn’t thought any black dwarf in the universe exists.
+It is calculated that to go from the category of the white dwarf to black dwarf some hundreds of billions of years would need to pass.
 As our universe has an approximate age of 13.8 billion years, it is very improbable for any black dwarf to exist.

 All these elements swim in a sea of electrons with high energy.
 It is precisely the combined pressure of the electrons, that stops this type of star to collapse into even stranger bodies, like neutron stars or black holes.
 This pressure that the electrons exert is provoked by one of the properties of quantum mechanics: the Pauli exclusion principle.

 Many white dwarfs end their lives by emitting all their heat into space, until converting into black dwarfs.
 But not all white dwarfs finish their days in this way.

 Many white dwarfs exist that orbit around another star.
 White dwarfs in these conditions lead to enormous explosions.
 Under these conditions, the white dwarf steals material from its companion.
 As it accumulates more mass, by strange as it may seem, it gets each time smaller.
 This is due to that, the more mass a white dwarf has, the more its electrons have to be compressed to maintain sufficient pressure towards the outside to support the extra mass.